Arisha004/PORTFOLIO_WEBSITE_ARISHA/README.md

 - Improve the performance and accessibility of the website by optimizing images and ensuring better keyboard navigation.

 ## Acknowledgements
 I would like to thank [W3Schools, Mozilla Developer Network (MDN), and freeCodeCamp for their comprehensive tutorials and documentation on HTML, CSS, JavaScript, and JSON.
-Special thanks to Stack Overflow for the community support and solutions to coding challenges.
 - Special thanks to Devsinz for providing me with the opportunity to showcase my skills through this project.

 ## References